QuentinRa/blog.quentinra.dev/maths/matrix/linear-system/example.md

 <hr class="sr">

-Using GAUSS method (omitted for now), we got the matrix
+Using the GAUSS method (omitted for now), we got the matrix

 <div>
 \[